RETIREE ACCUMULATED SICK LEAVE (RASL) FAQS

 - Submit the Nationwide RASL Deferral Notification Form directly to Nationwide before your last day of UA service.

-- Complete RASL Forms and submit to the Payroll Office before your last day of UA service.
+- Complete RASL Forms and submit to the Division of Human Resources before your last day of UA service.

 The deferral amount will still be subject to FICA and Medicare withholdings.

 The RASL benefit value is calculated by multiplying the hourly pay rate at the time of separation by the number of unused sick leave hours (up to 1,500) multiplied by the appropriate following percentage:

 Example: Your hourly rate of pay is $16.00 and you have 750 hours of accrued unused sick leave. $16.00 x 750 x .33 = $3,960.00 total RASL benefit.